 Transactional Agent Flow (Saga Pattern)

-Let's visualize an agent processing a travel booking:
+Watch an agent process a travel booking:

 Implementation Steps: